Fatimid architecture: Al-Hakim Mosque

+One of the two minarets: the cuboid bastion below dates from 1010, while the top is a 14th-century Mamluk reconstruction.

 Al-Aqmar Mosque

 The Aqmar Mosque was built in 1125 on the orders of vizier al-Ma'mun al-Bata'ihi during the caliphate of Imam Al-Amir bi-Ahkam Allah.
 The mosque is located on al-Muizz Street, north of Bayn al-Qasrayn, formerly adjacent to the palace of the Fatimid caliphs.
 It is notable for its façade, which is elaborately decorated with inscriptions, blind arches, muqarnas, and other symbols.
 It is the first mosque in Cairo to have such external decoration and also the first whose external façade is at a different angle than the alignment of the mosque's interior (which is oriented to the qibla) in order to follow the alignment of the street.
 The interior of the mosque consists of a small courtyard surrounded by arcaded galleries and a hypostyle prayer hall.
 The arches are of keel shape and those facing the courtyard retain some of their original stucco decoration of Kufic inscriptions on arabesque backgrounds.
 The mosque's minaret was added later during the Mamluk period.
 The building underwent a major renovation and reconstruction in the late 20th century, from which originate the present-day mihrab and the right-side (southern) half of the exterior façade.